dunga1k58bh/robot_movement/README.md

 	- The robot reads commands (such as DIMENTION, MOVE_TO, LINE_TO) and moves across the grid.
 	- The grid is an N x N matrix where the robot can move and draw based on the provided commands.
 - Unit Tests: Unit tests are provided to verify each function in isolation, ensuring the correctness of logic (e.g., verifying the robot moves correctly and handles boundary conditions).
+- Testcase generation: A separate executable is provided to generate testcases with random commands and dimensions.
+This helps test the robot's performance with different input sizes and scenarios.

 ### Approach
 - Grid Initialization: A grid of size N x N is created, where the robot begins in the top-left corner (0,0).